TheCahyag/MinecraftAnimation/README.md

 * Fix NPE from logger
 * In the animation info view add a line for the volume of the master subspace
 * In the frame info view if there are contents show the number of not air blocks
-* Add options to the way the animation loops
-    * Sequentially
-    * Random order
-    * Sequentially then reverse (0, 1, ..., n, n, n-1, n-2, n-..., 0)
-* What if we have an edit mode?
-    * An item can be used for switching between frames.
-So while in edit mode you can use a stick (or something) to go forward a frame (left click) or go back a frame (right click)
-    * Would we set a tool for saving changes? ~~So they would switch between a tool for changing frames and a tool for saving?~~ Or when they switch between frames it would save automatically
 * For the time inbetween frames, they shouldn't be able to give a number > 1.
 Should there be a ceiling?
-* Define characters that are illegal to have in a frame/animation name
 * After an animation is created should it automatically call /animate <name> info or /animate list to show the newly created animation

 ## Animations to show off
 * Door opening